380 Brunswick Drive NW, Calabash, North Carolina 28467

 Launched by the Caw Caw Land Corporation in 1991, the gated resort community of Brunswick Plantation spreads across 1,750 manicured acres of prime coastal Carolina land.
 The development is not an age-restricted 55+ community but is age-targeted, meaning that it markets to empty nesters, baby boomers and retirees.
 Most residents are age 45 or better.

 More than 1,000 town homes, condominiums, and custom single family homes populate the plantation.
 At build out, there should be 2,000 or more residences.
 The condos start at around 750 square feet with one bedroom and one bath and are in buildings with three stories.
 Most town homes and single family homes have three bedrooms and two baths.
 Custom homes have up to 3,000 square feet and four bedrooms.
 The town homes have brick and vinyl exteriors, while the single family homes come in a variety of styles and colors.
 Energy efficient building practices are prevalent, as are golf course and lake views.

-Condominium prices start below $100,000.
-Town home prices begin in the mid-$100,000s, and single family home prices start in the low-$200,000s.
+Condominium and town home prices start below $100,000, and single family home prices start in the low-$200,000s.
 Please verify these prices with a Realtor as they are bound to change.
 The property owners association has almost 1,800 members and currently operates at a surplus.